jaywcjlove/typenexus/core/README.md

 ### Enable CORS

-Since CORS is a feature that is used almost in any web-api application, you can enable it in routing-controllers options.
+Since CORS is a feature that is used almost in any web-api application, you can enable it in **typenexus** options.

 ```typescript
 import { TypeNexus, Action } from 'typenexus';